Tulip-Dev/tulip/doc/user/workspace.rst

   * *Take snapshot*: take a screenshot.

+  * *Use orthogonal projection*: allow to switch between the orthogonal or classic perspective projection.

+**Augmented display**
   * *Show overview*: display/hide the overview in the bottom right corner of the window.

   * *Show quick access bar*: display/hide the quick access bar.

+  * *Tooltips*: enable/disable the display of essential informations about the node/edge under the mouse pointer.

+  * *Url property*: display a sub menu allowing to choose a property giving the url of the web page associated with a graph element.
+When moving the mouse pointer over a node or edge, the url of the associated web page is displayed; this web page can then be shown in your default web browser in typing on the space bar.

   * *Use Z ordering*: adapt the display priority according to the Z position.

   * *Grid display parameters*: open the grid setup wizard.

 When right clicking on an edge or a node, a different menu appears, displaying the object name and offering to select the node/edge (*Select*), to add/remove it or its neighboring nodes or adjacent edges to/from the current selection (*Toggle selection*), to delete it (*Delete*) or to update (*Edit*) one of the main draw properties (color, label, shape or size)

   |i_workspace_rclick_edge|    |i_workspace_rclick_node|